Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 What makes kisspeptin unique is its ability to work within your body's natural feedback loops.
 Unlike external testosterone, which shuts down natural production, kisspeptin enhances the signals that tell your body to make more testosterone on its own.

-The ideal kisspeptin candidate is someone interested in optimizing their natural hormone production without disrupting normal physiological processes.
+The ideal kisspeptin candidate is someone interested in improving their natural hormone production without disrupting normal physiological processes.
 This approach particularly appeals to men who want to maintain fertility while addressing low testosterone symptoms.
 Athletes and men planning to have children often prefer kisspeptin peptide therapy for this reason.

 Monthly costs for kisspeptin range from $220-$300, making it the most expensive option among the three.
-However, some patients find the natural mechanism worth the premium.
+But some patients find the natural mechanism worth the premium.
 Dosing typically involves 1-2 daily subcutaneous injections of 1-4 nmol, with effects becoming apparent after 2-4 weeks of consistent use.

 Clomid (clomiphene citrate) takes an entirely different approach by blocking estrogen receptors in the hypothalamus and pituitary gland.
 When these receptors can't detect estrogen, your body assumes testosterone levels are low and increases production accordingly.
 This selective estrogen receptor modulator (SERM) has been used off-label for male hypogonadism for over two decades.